CervicalCheck cancer scandal

-The CervicalCheck cancer scandal first emerged in 2018 and involved several women in Ireland suing the Health Service Executive (HSE) after they received incorrect smear test results for cervical cancer.
+The CervicalCheck cancer scandal first emerged in 2018 and involved several women in Ireland suing the Health Service Executive (HSE) after they received incorrect smear test results for the presence of precancerous cervical cells.

 Background

 In 2011, Vicky Phelan, a mother of two children from Annacotty, County Limerick, underwent a smear test for cervical cancer.
 Although her test showed no abnormalities, she was diagnosed with cervical cancer in 2014.
 An internal CervicalCheck review found the original result to be incorrect, but Phelan was not informed of this fact until 2017.
 She sued Clinical Pathology Laboratories Inc, Austin, Texas, over the incorrect test.
 The case was settled for €2.5 million without admission of liability.
 Fourteen other women in the 2014 review were also found to have 'false-negative' test results.

 On 26 April 2018 the HSE confirmed that 206 women had developed cervical cancer after having a misdiagnosed CervicalCheck smear test.
 Of these, 162 had not been told that the initial results were incorrect.
 Dr Gráinne Flannelly, CervicalCheck's clinical director, stepped down on 28 April.
 A week earlier it was reported that Dr Flannelly had in 2017 advised a gynaecologist not to advise women about the re-evaluated test results, but to file the results instead.

 In May 2018, HSE director-general Tony O'Brien took temporary leave of absence from the board of a US medical company amid renewed calls for him to stand aside from his position due to the ongoing scandal.
 Tony O'Brien announced his resignation as director-general of the HSE with effect from close of business on 11 May.

 Emma Mhic Mhathúna, a terminally ill mother of five children who was one of the women given an inaccurate negative test made national media headlines in May, including an interview on Morning Ireland.
 Appearing on The Late Late Show, she called for the HSE to be "dismantled and reassembled".
 Mhic Mhathúna died on 7 October 2018.

 Vicky Phelan, a terminally ill mother of two children, whose legal case against the state was one of the catalysts for the publication of the controversy, was named as one of the BBC's 100 Women in 2018.
 In February 2022, Phelan was awarded the Freedom of Limerick in recognition of her role in the CervicalCheck campaign.
 Phelan died on 14 November 2022, at the age of 48.

 Increased scrutiny into BreastCheck and BowelScreen has followed from this controversy.

 The most recent incident of a terminally-ill mother being awarded compensation for the CervicalCheck controversy was in January 2021 when a 46-year-old woman had a settlement agreed.